abudaan/WebMIDIAPI_es6/README.md

 ####Use in a browser

 1. Copy the file WebMIDIAPI.js from the /lib folder into your project.
-2. Optionally you can copy the sourc map file WebMIDIAPI.js.map as well
+2. Optionally you can copy the source map file WebMIDIAPI.js.map as well
 3. Add "&lt;script src='/your/path/to/WebMIDIAPI.js'>&lt;/script>" to your code.

 You can use the Web MIDI API as captured in the specification - the polyfill will automatically check to see if the Web MIDI API is already implemented, and if not it will insert itself.